I’ve just been looking at a book published in 1870 by Isabella Beeton called Beetons Book of Needlework.

 Make any sense?
 Well, maybe some but phew, glad I can order socks online today!

 P.S.
-There are some fun patterns for beginners listed on our Knits-U-Love page – written in straightforward language with illustrations and paragraphs!
+There are some fun patterns for beginners listed on our Stix & Yarn page – written in straightforward language with illustrations and paragraphs!